geirolz/fly4s/README.md

 - [Useful links](#useful-links)
 ---

+### Adopters
+If you are using Fly4s in your company, please let me know and I'll add it to the list!

 ### Getting started
 Fly4s supports Scala 2.13 and 3.
 The first step, import the `Fly4s` library in our SBT project.